emersonmellado/tensorflow-python/README.md

 ### 1. Start the VM

-1. Change to the tensorflow-ipy root directory
+1. Change to the tensorflow-python root directory

     ```
-    cd tensorflow-ipy
+    cd tensorflow-python
     ```

 2. Start the Virtual machine (VM)